 It was, in a word, a nightmare.

 And it all started the first weeks of school.

 I didn’t realize it at the time, but I had made some key mistakes that really came back to bite me all year.

 These are mistakes you certainly don’t want to make.
 Avoid them at all cost.

 5 Mistakes Teachers Make the First Week of School

 Veterans – stop & think which procedures didn’t go so well last year & brainstorm better options.
-You can ask fellow teachers for help at your school or in our Facebook group.
-I also share some awesome procedure suggestions in my articles “10 Classroom Procedures that Will Save Your Sanity” and the sequel “10 More Classroom Procedures…”
+You can ask fellow teachers for help at your school or post a question in our Facebook discussion group.

-Secondly, it’s not enough to simply tell your students your procedures.
-You must carefully teach & practice them.
-Click here to read my 4-step process for teaching procedures so that your students will actually follow them.
+Secondly, it's not enough to simply tell your students what you expect.
+Instead, you must carefully teach & practice them.

 This mistake really derailed me & was the single largest reason I ended up in that awkward conversation in my principal’s office.
 You see, when I saw little problems like Brandon talking, Rylie wandering around the room, or Elizabeth blurting out answers, I didn’t do anything about it.
 I figured they weren’t big problems, so I just let them go.

-What I learned was that I need to address every small issue the first week of school.
+I learned to address every small issue the first week of school.
 This doesn’t mean I have to hand out consequences or be mean.
 I simply needed to correct problems as they come up.
 A simple, “Greg, we don’t run into the classroom.
 Please step back outside and come in calmly” does wonders.